 How do you explain the disparity between actual figures versus percentage of concerned consumers?
 And what is it about identity fraud that makes it so scary?

-Yes, the disparity is interesting between those who are concerned or very concerned about ID theft or fraud and those who have already been a victim.
+Yes, the disparity is interesting between those who are concerned or very concerned about identity theft or fraud and those who have already been a victim.
 The simple fact is that identity theft has a much higher profile than it ever has before – people are aware of it and are understandably worried about it.

 Maybe they know someone who has been a victim or have seen the headlines and it’s giving them cause for concern.
 The fact that people are worried means they are likely to behave differently, so thinking about what they do online and how they do it.